Shrimp and Broccoli Stir Fry

 Crisp green broccoli and sweet onions, with briny shrimp, glistens with the best-tasting brown sauce.
 Don’t you just love the soy-based brown sauce in Chinese restaurants?
 Have you been like me, searching for a homemade version of this perfect-for-stir-fries sauce?

-What is it about the brown sauce on so many Chinese dinners?
+What is it about the brown sauce that’s part of so many Chinese dinners?
 It has just the right saltiness, sweetness, and tanginess that complements almost everything.
-I’ve tried a lot of different recipes, trying to get the right balance of ingredients.
-I found a lot of good sauces but not one that tasted like that yummy brown sauce.
+I tried different recipes, trying to get the right balance of ingredients.
+I made a lot of good sauces but not one that tasted like that yummy brown sauce.

 Well, ta-da!
 Search no further!
 This sauce has become my go-to stir fry sauce.
 It tastes like THE BROWN SAUCE!
 It is the brown sauce!
 Yes, you can make your favorite Chinese dishes at home.

-While this stir fry is made with broccoli, onions, and shrimp, you can substitute any protein or vegetable.
+While this stir fry is made with shrimp, broccoli, and onions, you can substitute any protein or vegetable.
 Use your favorites and adjust the cooking time if necessary.
 The sauce ingredients will remain the same although I usually double them because I like a LOT of sauce.
-And since I usually end up cutting way more vegetables than the recipe calls for, a little extra sauce isn’t a bad thing.
+Since I usually end up cutting way more vegetables than the recipe calls for, a little extra sauce isn’t a bad thing.

 Stir Fry Basics